Growth Hacking using Content: The Customer Decision Stage

-Decision stage content helps buyer compare and evaluate solutions.
+Decision stage content helps buyer compare and check solutions.
 Effective content helps buyers answer which solutions deliver which benefits.

 To help buyers decide, content should:

-- Refer to product benefits in terms of the buyer’s decision criteria, using the buyer’s terminology
+- Refer to product benefits the buyer’s decision criteria, using the buyer’s terminology

 - Address the full range of criteria that buyers have

-- Offer buyers the ability to dig more deeply into the issues they most care about
+- Offer buyers the ability to dig more into the issues they most care about

 - Talk about benefits in a customer-centric way